-The American south has a unique flair for theatricality and a dark past.
+The American South has a unique flair for theatricality and a dark past.
 Nothing reflects this match-made-in-hell quite like creepy stories from Tennessee.
-From poltergeists to unusually intelligent, cruel spirits and stories only made worse by the ways in which they bleed into reality, these Tennessee urban legends are terrifying and strange.
+From bathroom boy ghosts to inexplicable lights to headless horsemen, these Tennessee urban legends are terrifying, mystical, and strange.

-You'll no doubt recognize some classic folklore tropes in these stories, but Tennessee puts a unique twists on the tried and traditional, spinning the kinds of tales that might make you feel sick to your stomach.
-There's blood, guts, tragedy, and lots of angry ghosts in creepy Tennessee.
+You'll no doubt recognize some classic folklore tropes in these stories, but Tennessee puts a unique twist on the tried and traditional, spinning the kinds of tales that might make you feel sick to your stomach.
+There's blood, gore, tragedy, and many angry ghosts in creepy Tennessee.

 The Legend Of The Bell Witch